ilachill/ilachill.github.io/talks_panels_schools.md

 ## [](#header-2)Talks

+*   **Fully Homomorphic Encryption - Introduction and new directions.**
+	* August 2024 - At Math PQC 2024, Budapest (Hungary).
+ 	* July 2024 - At Normandie 2024, Caen (France).
+  	* June 2024 - At 3MI Labs, Leuven (Belgium).

+*   **Fully Homomorphic Encryption - ML Applications and New Directions.**
+	* July 2024 - At PET Meetup, Seoul (Korea) - with Damien Ligier.

 *   **An Overview of FHE, TFHE and Concrete Framework.**
-	*	September 2023 - At Cryptography and Coding Theory (Perugia, Italy) - joint to Damien Ligier.
+	*	September 2023 - At Cryptography and Coding Theory (Perugia, Italy) - with Damien Ligier.

 *   **Parameter Optimization & Larger Precision for (T)FHE.**
-	*	June 2023 - At Journées Nationales 2023 du GDR Sécurité Informatique (Campus Cyber, Paris, France) - joint to Damien Ligier.
+	*	June 2023 - At Journées Nationales 2023 du GDR Sécurité Informatique (Campus Cyber, Paris, France) - with Damien Ligier.
 	*	June 2023 - At London Crypto Day 2023 (Royal Holloway, Egham, UK).

 *   **An update on the Concrete Framework.**
-	*	March 2023 - At 6th HomomorphicEncryption.org Standards Meeting (Seoul, South Korea) - joint to Damien Ligier.
+	*	March 2023 - At 6th HomomorphicEncryption.org Standards Meeting (Seoul, South Korea) - with Damien Ligier.

 *   **Introduction to FHE and the TFHE scheme.**
 	*	February 2023 - At EECS 598-09 Privacy-Enhanced Technologies (PETs) by Todd Austin - Electrical Engineering and Computer Science - The University of Michigan (remote invited lecture).